GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 "This is more than we had expected and underlines the material improvement in funding conditions for most European banks in the past 12 months," said Michael Symonds, a credit analyst at Daiwa Capital Markets.

-Among companies beating analysts' expectations, Procter & Gamble Co's quarterly profit blew past expectations and Honeywell International Inc posted earnings just above Wall Street's estimates.
-P&G rose 3.65 percent to $72.99 but Honeywell barely edged higher, up 0.11 percent at $68.32.
+Among companies beating analysts' expectations, Procter & Gamble Co's quarterly profit blew past expectations and Honeywell International Inc posted earnings just above Wall Street estimates.
+P&G rose 3.9 percent to $73.17 but Honeywell barely edged higher, up 0.02 percent at $68.25.

 Of companies in the S&P 500 that have reported earnings to date for the fourth quarter of last year, 68 percent have beaten analysts' expectations, slightly higher than the 65 percent average over the previous four quarters.

-European shares scaled multi-month peaks on the bigger-than-expected loans paybacks and after the closely watched Ifo business morale index beat consensus estimates for January to match the most optimistic economists' forecasts.
+European shares scaled fresh multi-month peaks on the bigger-than-expected loans paybacks and after the closely watched Ifo business morale index beat consensus estimates for January to match the most optimistic economist's forecast.

 Frankfurt's DAX index led the rally, scaling five-year highs and closing 1.4 percent higher.